tomengsanchez/ecosys-main/DEVELOPMENT_VERSION_TRACKER.md

 Development Version Tracker - Mainsystem PHP Project This document tracks the development progress, versions, and notable changes for the Mainsystem PHP project.

+Version 0.19.0 - Granular Role Permissions for Room Reservations (2025-06-02)
+Date: 2025-06-02

+Features Implemented:

+Config.php Updates:
+Defined new, more specific capability constants for room reservation management within the CAPABILITIES array:
+CREATE_ROOM_RESERVATIONS: To create own reservation requests.
+EDIT_OWN_ROOM_RESERVATIONS: (Future Use) To edit own pending reservations.
+CANCEL_OWN_ROOM_RESERVATIONS: To cancel own pending reservations.
+VIEW_ALL_ROOM_RESERVATIONS: To view all room reservations (admin/manager).
+APPROVE_DENY_ROOM_RESERVATIONS: To approve/deny pending reservations (admin/manager).
+EDIT_ANY_ROOM_RESERVATION: (Future Use) To edit any reservation (super admin).
+DELETE_ANY_ROOM_RESERVATION: (Future Use) To delete any reservation record (super admin).
+The previously broader MANAGE_OPEN_OFFICE_RESERVATIONS capability was commented out as it's superseded by these more granular ones for room bookings.

+OpenOfficeController.php Modifications:
+Updated existing room reservation methods to use the new granular capabilities for access control: roomreservations(): Now protected by VIEW_ALL_ROOM_RESERVATIONS. createreservation(): Now protected by CREATE_ROOM_RESERVATIONS. cancelreservation(): Now protected by CANCEL_OWN_ROOM_RESERVATIONS. approvereservation(): Now protected by APPROVE_DENY_ROOM_RESERVATIONS. denyreservation(): Now protected by APPROVE_DENY_ROOM_RESERVATIONS.
+Added placeholder methods for future functionalities, each protected by its new specific capability: editMyReservation($reservationId): Protected by EDIT_OWN_ROOM_RESERVATIONS. editAnyReservation($reservationId): Protected by EDIT_ANY_ROOM_RESERVATION. deleteAnyReservation($reservationId): Protected by DELETE_ANY_ROOM_RESERVATION.
+Room entity management methods (rooms, addRoom, editRoom, deleteRoom) remain protected by MANAGE_ROOMS.

+Database Seeding (Conceptual):
+Noted the requirement to update the role_permissions table in the database to assign these new capabilities to appropriate roles (e.g., 'admin', 'user').
+Example SQL INSERT statements were provided for guidance.

+Key Changes & Fixes:
+Implemented a more detailed and flexible permission system for room reservations.
+Allows for finer control over which roles can perform specific actions related to bookings.
+Prepared the groundwork for future edit/delete functionalities for reservations by defining and protecting their respective capabilities.

+To-Do / Next Steps:
+Implement the actual logic for editMyReservation, editAnyReservation, and deleteAnyReservation.
+Update the admin UI for role permission management (role_access_settings.php) to include these new capabilities so they can be assigned to roles dynamically.
+Adjust UI elements (e.g., show/hide buttons) based on these new granular permissions.

 Version 0.18.0 - Dynamic Time Slot Filtering in Reservation Form (2025-06-02)
 Date: 2025-06-02